MattRusselli/Vanilla_JS_Tic-Tac-Toe/readme.md

 ### **_Future Goals_**

 - Implement a simple AI so users can have the option to play solo.
-  - A more coplex AI with logic to try to beat the user.
+  - A more complex AI with logic to try to beat the user.